 Girls’ Science Investigations is a free program for girls in sixth, seventh, and eighth grade who are interested in learning more about science.
-All sessions run from 9:00 am to 2:00 pm in Sloane Physics Lab, 217 Prospect Street, New Haven, CT 06511.
+All sessions run from 9:00 am to 2:00 pm (with lunch and snacks provided to the students) in Sloane Physics Lab, 217 Prospect Street, New Haven, CT 06511.

 |September 19, 2015||